datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sbBkqxT6bv8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Since the document is receiving significant exposure in social media, and since it was presented at the EC to Europeans who may not have much knowledge of Catalonia, it is worth exploring the presentation's content, particularly insofar as it contains misleading and incomplete information.
-In this article, we'll dive into 7 manipulations in the "anti-independence dossier".
+Since the document is receiving significant exposure in social media, and since it was presented at the EC to people who may not have much knowledge of the current situation in Catalonia, it is worth exploring the presentation's content, particularly insofar as it contains misleading and incomplete information.
+In this article, we'll dive into 7 manipulations in the "anti-independence dossier" with the aim of providing a more complete and accurate picture of reality in Catalonia.

-# Manipulation 1: International democracy watchdogs approve of Spain's handling of Catalonia
+# Manipulation 1: International democracy watchdogs approve of Spain

 ## Truth: These organizations criticize Spain's poor handling of the Catalan crisis